Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Construction of the galactic spacetime solution

 \subsection{Field equations}

 The Einstein field equations are given by:

 Here $T_{\alpha\beta}$ encodes the energy-momentum tensor associated with the `dark matter'.
+Alternatively, it could encode an effective energy momentum tensor of purely geometric origin, an example of which would be provided later.
 Here our goal is to find spherically symmetric solutions to these equations for galactic spacetimes under generic conditions, without assuming any particular form of matter coupling or any specific equation of state.
 Also, we shall ignore the cosmological constant, a reasonable approximation in the context of galactic physics.

 Let us consider a spherically symmetric static model for the galactic halo, in line with the standard assumption ($ G=1=c$):

 The Einstein equations read:

 Let us also note the trace equation, given by: